 Winston Sieck of Global Cognition led the studies on the culture of Arab protests.
 He and his collaborators published their paper, violent and peaceful crowd reactions in the Middle East: cultural experiences and expectations, in the journal Behavioral Sciences of Terrorism and Political Aggression.

 The findings of the study help with the interpretation of some events in the Arab Spring.
 For example, they indicate that respectful, affirming gestures between protestors and security members that occurred in some countries, such as giving flowers, sharing water and taking pictures, were extremely important in fostering (relatively) peaceful Arab protests.
 Such small moments occurred several times in between fighting early on in the Egyptian protests.

 Sieck and his research team tested a theory of culture and crowd behavior to understand Arab protests.
 The theory implies crowd members are rational decision-makers focused on shared goals.
 Common alternative theories hold that crowd membership causes people to act irrationally, typically resulting in mindless violence.

 The researchers also tested the specific hypothesis that honor tends to weigh heavily in the decision processes of Arab protestors.

-Honor is regarded as a fundamental cultural value in the Middle East and Central Asia.
+Honor is regarded as a fundamental cultural value in the Middle East and Central Asia that is associated with distinctive cultural norms.
 Crowd membership creates an opportunity to prove oneself in a highly-visible situation, and thereby accrue a great deal of honor.
 The amount of honor gained increases with the extent of risk to physical safety, such as by crowd members aggressively confronting heavily armed security forces who take an adversarial position.